 18, Working or storing out of the usual premises? … be aware of dropping temperatures and check your insurance covers everything!
 Having extra space and no interruptions could sky rocket productivity and more than pay for itself!

-19, For the newbies….
-Do anything that you can do in advance now – pre-fold wrappings for hand-ties, attach care instructions to cut flower food, make bows, pre-wrap vases for arranging flowers into, gift wrap items such as teddies and chocolates ready to display.
+19, Do anything that you can do in advance now – pre-fold wrappings for hand-ties, attach care instructions to cut flower food, make bows, pre-wrap vases for arranging flowers into, gift wrap items such as teddies and chocolates ready to display.

 20, Consider printing copies of recipes for each design you’ll create.
 Make sure every staff member has one.